 Homelessness is a complex issue.
 People find themselves homeless for a variety of reasons and the help they need to improve their situation is specific to each individual.
 There is no quick fix.

 Our strategy to combat local homelessness is to provide people with individually based support solutions that aim to keep them safe from homelessness over the long-term.
 Providing a safe place to stay is just the beginning: it is personal support and guidance that we believe really changes lives.

-The other 19 hostel beds and 41 move-on flats can be applied for directly by completing a referral application.
+The 41 move-on flats can be applied for directly by completing a referral application.
 Please note we currently have severely limited availability but are working to expand our provision.

 If applicants are not working it is possible that housing benefit will cover most of the rent with a ‘top-up’ to be paid for those things that housing benefit does not cover, such as heating and meals from the restaurant.

 If you have any questions about our supported housing, please contact us using the form below.

 Personal Support and Guidance

 Our aim is to work in a person centred, trauma informed and psychologically informed way to equip our residents with the skills and confidence they need to ‘move on’ to independent living and a positive long-term future.
 To this end we provide a range of support measures as follows: (Covid 19 secure arrangement permitting)